Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education Resource #4: Ultimaker

 Ultimaker is another manufacturer of desktop 3D printers that takes its educational responsibilities very seriously.
 Obviously, like with the others, selling 3D printers is a motivating force.
-That said, the broad spectrum of educational resources that Ultimaker has developed is impressive and covers Kindergarten to college education, as well as supporting less formal education through.
+That said, the broad spectrum of 3D printing educational resources that Ultimaker has developed is impressive and covers Kindergarten to college education, as well as supporting less formal education through.

-Offers: Ultimaker Sponsorship “Pioneer Progam”, Courses, Tutorials, Annual Teacher’s 3D Printing Conference (in planning state).
+Offers for 3D printing education: Ultimaker Sponsorship “Pioneer Progam”, Courses, Tutorials, Annual Teacher’s 3D Printing Conference (in planning state).

 Website: Ultimaker Education.